arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 <div *ngIf="!display">Hi I am Visible Only if display is false</div>
 ```

 But it's kind of odd to write such `*ngIf` blocks to handle simple if else conditions.

-And I don't know whether it's correct way.
+And I don't know whether it's correct way.And it will create multiple subscriptions if we are using an observable inside `*ngIf`.

 So I dig more into `*ngIf` directive and learnt how to write *ngIf else in angular.

+{{%toc%}}

 ## How *ngIf directive will work?

 The reason why I wrote two `*ngIf` blocks is I don't know how `*ngIf` directive works in Angular.

-If you are coming from traditional programming backgroud you will be writing if else condition as shown below.
+In traditional programming languages, will be writing if else conditions using flower brackets as shown below.

 ```
 if(condition){